 Each of the Legacy Funds, which will be our wholly owned subsidiaries after the completion of the Formation Transactions, are licensed to act as SBICs and are regulated by the SBA.
-As of [ , 2013], Fund II and Fund III portfolio companies accounted for approximately [ ]% and [ ]%, respectively, of the total Legacy Portfolio.
+As of March 31, 2013, Fund II and Fund III (which also includes the assets of Fund I) portfolio companies accounted for approximately 30.5% and 64.4%, respectively, of the total Legacy Portfolio.
 The SBIC licenses allow our SBIC subsidiaries to borrow funds by issuing SBA-guaranteed debentures, subject to the issuance of a capital commitment by the SBA and other customary procedures.
 The SBA regulations require, among other things, that a licensed SBIC be examined periodically and audited by an independent auditor to determine the SBIC's compliance with the relevant SBA regulations.